Kokuko3/Team-Project-Group-8/Image_Recognition/README.roboflow.txt

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Salt and pepper noise was applied to 1.29 percent of pixels
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down